Download a PDF file with information about this technique.

 Quadratus femoris

-Long head of Biceps femoris
+Long head of the Biceps femoris

 Nerve Stretch